Mbulelo-Peyi/redux-simplify-hooks/README.md

 ---

-## ✨ What is redux-simplify?
+## ✨ What is redux-simplify-hooks?

-**redux-simplify** is a lightweight collection of hooks that simplifies working with Redux state in React.
+**redux-simplify-hooks** is a lightweight collection of hooks that simplifies working with Redux state in React.
 It provides ergonomic and modern alternatives to `useSelector` and `useDispatch`, allowing you to:

 - Select deeply nested state using dot notation.